 Watertown Foundation Scholarship

 Awarded in recognition of the contributions the student has made to the community and to the high school while maintaining a strong scholastic record.
 The student should demonstrate financial need.
-This scholarship provides a renewal opportunity for the sophomore, junior and senior years of college.
+Two of these scholarships provide a renewal opportunity for the sophomore, junior and senior years of college.

 Watertown Oakville Chamber of Commerce Business Scholarship